yzd0014/TwistLimitSim/README.md

 ## Code Overview
 1. Twist limit is implmented under `TwistLimitSim\Simulation_\BallJointSim\JointLimit.cpp`.
 2. Equations of motions for the ball joint in generalized cooridiantes is implmented under `TwistLimitSim\Simulation_\BallJointSim\MultiBody.cpp`.
-3. Simulation dt can be changed in `TwistLimitSim\Engine\Application\cbApplication.h` by searching function `virtual double GetSimulationUpdatePeriod_inSeconds()`, default value is 1/1000.
+3. Simulation dt can be changed in `TwistLimitSim\Engine\Application\cbApplication.h` by searching function `virtual double GetSimulationUpdatePeriod_inSeconds()`, the default value is 1/1000.